bgaze/laravel-crud/README.md

 So this package goals are to provide:

 * A handy way to define required informations for a CRUD generation.
-* A robust and extensible base to create easily custom CRUD generators (named **themes**).
+* An extensible base to create easily custom CRUD generators (named **themes**).
-* Two base themes:
+* Two simple themes to use as base for custom CRUDs:
-    + REST API CRUD.
+    + A REST API CRUD.
-    + Basic HTML CRUD using Blade templates.
+    + A standart CRUD using Blade templates.

 ## Conventions